Emekadavid/kitchenware-classification/README.md

 ## Model Deployment

 To kickoff model deployment, I first converted the tensorflow kitchenware classification model, `xception_vlarge2_31_0.968.h5` to a tensorflow lite model, `kitchenware_model.tflite`.
 This is to make it possible to make a lightweight Docker image and also to use it in the streamlit app.
 Also, this model will be used in the flask app for local deployment.

+I then collected some test images from Google to use in the deployment stage.
+Those images are in the images folder.

+The model will then be deployed on flask locally and a Docker image built for deployment to the cloud.

+### Flask deployment